-Select the skill you will target for a lesson (Example: Sharing) Refer to Florida Early Learning and Developmental Standards for skills and suggestions.
+1. Identify the skill you will focus on for a lesson (Example: Sharing) Refer to Florida Early Learning and Developmental Standards (FELDS) for skills and suggestions.
 Consider specific needs of your class.

-FELD Standards addressed when teaching a lesson on Sharing:
+FELDS Standards addressed when teaching a lesson on Sharing: Solf-Pagulation

-Self-Regulation
+Sharing: Self-Regulation

-- Begins to recognize then manage and regulate positive and negative emotions with teacher support and multiple experiences over time. - Follows simple rules, agreements, and routines with teacher support and multiple experiences over time.
+- Begins to recognize then manage and regulate positive and negative emotions with teacher support and multiple experiences over time. - Follows simple rules, agreements and routines with teacher support and multiple experiences over time.